Independent senior living

 Independent senior living communities (also known as retirement communities, senior living communities or independent retirement communities) are housing designed for seniors 55 and older.

 Independent senior living communities commonly provide apartments, but some also offer cottages, condominiums, and single-family homes.
 Residents include seniors who do not require assistance with daily activities or 24/7 skilled nursing, but may benefit from convenient services, senior-friendly surroundings, and increased social opportunities that independent senior living communities offer.
 These communities are also popular among snowbird seniors who wish to downsize or travel freely without the burden of managing a home.

 Many retirement communities offer dining services, basic housekeeping and laundry services, transportation to appointments and errands, activities, social programs, and access to exercise equipment.
 Some also offer emergency alert systems, live-in managers, and amenities like pools, spas, clubhouses, and on-site beauty and barber salons.
 However independent senior living properties do not provide health care or assistance with activities of daily living (ADLs) such as medication, bathing, eating, dressing, toileting and more.
 Independent senior living differs from continuing care communities, which offer independent living along with multiple other levels of care, such as assisted living and skilled nursing, in one single residence.

 Independent senior living residents are permitted to use third-party home health care services to meet additional needs.
+Some facilities combine independent living apartments with assisted living apartments.
+Some of these facilities have two separate wings, one for fully independent residents who may still want meal preparation, housekeeping and laundry services, as well as scheduled activities, and a separate wing for those needing additional assistance.
+Others have independent living and assisted living apartments mixed together.
+The advantage of this is that it allows the residents to intermingle, and to share activities and meals together.
+Some also have what is referred to as "Enhanced Living", where an in-house health care company provides some degree of living assistance for residents in an independent living wing.